pat-bert/weather-station/README.md

 Please keep in mind that this is a hobby project and neither is the flash currently encrypted nor are the provisioning credentials secret or unique per device.

-The user can change between the currently displayed screens by a single short click on the push-button.
+The LCD backlight is automatically dimmed over a parametrized duration using gamma fading.
+The backlight is turned on again and updated once the user short-clicks the push button.
+While the backlight is not fully dimmed off the user can change between the currently displayed screens by another short click on the push-button.
+This also aborts the fading and returns the LCD back to 100 % brightness.

 Holding the push-button for seven seconds or longer will perform a factory reset after which the Wi-Fi credentials are lost and the QR-code will be shown again.

 ## Configuration